Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 First we have generator point - and multiplying it with private key (k) gives the EC point as public key
 More details here: https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc

-**Discrete logarithm problem**
-ECC is secured with DLP: https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html#:~:text=The%20discrete%20logarithm%20problem%20is,logarithms%20depends%20on%20the%20groups
 **Trapdoor function of ECC**
 Computing the private key from the public key in this kind of cryptosystem is called the elliptic curve discrete logarithm function which is trapdoor function
 Ref: https://blog.boot.dev/cryptography/elliptic-curve-cryptography/#:~:text=Elliptic%20Curve%20Cryptography%20(ECC)%20is,because%20it%20is%20so%20lightweight.
 This is a great trapdoor function because if you know where the starting point (A) is and how many hops are required to get to the ending point (E), it’s very easy to find the ending point.
 On the other hand, if all you know is where the starting point and ending point are, it’s nearly impossible to find how many hops it took to get there.
 Public Key: Starting Point A, Ending Point E
 Private Key: Number of hops from A to E

+There is no direct way to find multiplication point - A*k, where A is point, and k is constant
+We need to add A to itself k times to find the result.
+OR use logarithmic algo to efficiently find the result.
+However, if C = A*k
+It would be very difficult to find 'k', only with knowledge of 'C' and 'A'.
+This is trapdoor function of elliptic curve.
+In other words, known as discrete logarithmic problem.

+**Discrete logarithm problem**
+ECC is secured with DLP: https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html#:~:text=The%20discrete%20logarithm%20problem%20is,logarithms%20depends%20on%20the%20groups

 **Why ECC supports shorter key lengths compared to RSA**
 This difference is due to fact that -